 Learn more about our history

-The eight centers work individually and as a network to drive teaching and research across disciplinary boundaries, in partnership with experts and scholars from their regions.
+The nine centers work individually and as a network to drive teaching and research across disciplinary boundaries, in partnership with experts and scholars from their regions.

 By exploring global ideas both on campus and through their work in these regions, Columbia reaffirms both its relevance and its commitment to creating meaningful impact and contributing a positive legacy for generations to come.
 It also opens up extraordinary possibilities for like-minded partners to join in achieving these transformative goals.